 The Loving Work Foundation is a 501(c)(3) non-profit charitable organization.
 Our sole means of financial support comes through donations made by compassionate supporters of our work and any small profit made from our retreats.
 The majority of our operating budget is comprized of donations made by each retreat participant as part of the registration process.
 We gratefully receive support from friends around the world and welcome online contributions.
 Some of the funds we receive go directly to cover costs associated with the service projects in which we participate during the Loving Work Retreat or that we visit on the Homeland Retreat, including reasonable fees for our Retreat Coordinator and our Registrar.
-We endeavor to keep administrative costs as low as possible, on average only 10% - 15% of donations received are used for adminstrative purposes.Our practice leaders receive no fees for their work.
+We endeavor to keep administrative costs as low as possible, on average only 10% - 15% of donations received are used for adminstrative purposes.Our practice leaders receive no fees.
 Any funds not spent on work projects or adminstrative costs are allocated to a Descretionary Relief Fund, from which we can offer additional financial assistance in circumstances of need brought to our attention by our partnering community agencies.
 Our aspiration is to make the greatest possible impact with the generous donations we receive.

 Thank you for your support.

 When making your gift, please be sure to email us

 and let us know it's on the way.
 And, if you'd like to designate your gift for a specific purpose, or to honor

 an individual, please note it in your email.